In our upstream operations, Saudi Aramco continues to lead the industry in terms of production, operational reliability and technology development.

 Our mission is to safely drill and workover high-quality oil and gas wells in a cost-effective and timely manner.
 To do this, we call on talented individuals from over 50 countries, whose professional skills are continually honed through an extensive development program and challenging job assignments.
 The development program consists of in-house courses, self-development resources, sponsored graduate degree programs, and participation in professional societies and conferences.

 Throughout our history, Saudi Aramco has engaged in massive projects to coax hydrocarbon reserves from thousands of feet below desert sands or seabeds and to get these products to consumers around the globe.
 With the continuing advancement of oil exploration technologies, we are able to grow reserves in known fields by delineating additional oil and gas pockets, as well as exploring new fields.

 One of the most important tools in the petroleum engineering toolbox is reservoir stimulation, which is used to calculate the number of wells to be drilled to develop a field, select well locations, estimate facility requirements, and develop and optimize reservoir management strategies.

-Research in subsurface upstream activities is conducted by the Advanced Research Center of the company’s Exploration and Petroleum Engineering Center (EXPEX ARC).
+Research in subsurface upstream activities is conducted by the Advanced Research Center of the company’s Exploration and Petroleum Engineering Center (EXPEC ARC).
 In the field of exploration technology, the strategic goals are to increase reserves and improve recovery rates.
-At EXPEX ARC, petroleum engineers and geoscientists work closely together to build highly sophisticated 3D reservoir simulation computer programs.
+At EXPEC ARC, petroleum engineers and geoscientists work closely together to build highly sophisticated 3D reservoir simulation computer programs.

 Within the Event Solution Center, multidisciplinary teams focus on the solution of reservoir production issues.
 Their work has significantly reduced completion time for studies, compressed major decision cycles and reduced uncertainty.